-Simultaneously with completion of this offering, American Capital will purchase \$50 million of our common stock at the initial public offering price in a private placement, resulting in its ownership of approximately 16.7% of our outstanding common stock upon completion of this offering (or 14.8% if the underwriters exercise the over-allotment option described below in full).
-American Capital has indicated that it may also purchase up to 5,000,000 shares of our common stock in this offering, it would own approximately 50.0% of our outstanding common stock upon completion of this offering, or 46.5% assuming the underwriters exercise the over-allotment option in full.
-American Capital will agree that, for a period of 365 days after the date of this prospectus, it will not, without the prior written consent of Citigroup Global Markets Inc. and Merrill Lynch, Pierce, Fenner & Smith Incorporated, dispose of or hedge any of the 2,500,000 shares of our common stock that it will purchase in this concurrent private placement, subject to certain exceptions and extension in certain circumstances.
-American Capital will also agree to a 180-day lock-up with respect to any shares of our common stock that it will purchase in this offering.
-American Capital has also indicated to us that is does not presently intend to sell or otherwise dispose of the shares of our common stock that it will purchase in the concurrent private placement for at least three years after the date of this prospectus.
+Simultaneously with completion of this offering, American Capital will purchase \$100 million of our common stock at the initial public offering price in a private placement, resulting in its ownership of approximately 33.3% of our outstanding common stock upon completion of this offering (or 30.3% if the underwriters exercise the over-allotment option described below in full).
+American Capital has agreed that, for a period of 365 days after the date of this prospectus, it will not, without the prior written consent of Citigroup Global Markets Inc. and Merrill Lynch, Pierce, Fenner & Smith Incorporated, dispose of or hedge 2,500,000 of the 5,000,000 shares of our common stock that it will purchase in this concurrent private placement, subject to certain exceptions and extension in certain circumstances.
+American Capital has also indicated to us that is does not presently intend to sell or otherwise dispose of 2,500,000 shares of our common stock that it will purchase in the concurrent private placement for at least three years after the date of this prospectus.
+American Capital has also agreed to a 180-day lock-up with respect to the remaining shares of our common stock that it purchases in the concurrent private placement.